Robin-Ferm/Robin-Ferm.github.io/_posts/2021-09-15-Docker-And-Containers.md

 ## My github pipeline

-When creating my pipeline I first had to create a
+When creating my pipeline I first had to create a yml file with the following content which you can see here:

 ![image](https://user-images.githubusercontent.com/70013388/133529664-94c37685-36d4-47a9-9ddc-2d1c3e426c61.png)

+The pipeline activates when a push is made to the master branch.
+What happens is that the pipeline builds a docker image which then logs in to the github container registry (ghcr).
+Here we use our github username and our personal access token that we've created to see if everything matches up, which (finally) it does.
+Our image is now finally pushed to my github account, I didn't really know how to make it so it was connected to the repository automatically but it was easy enough to manually attach it to our repository, which I did.

+*INSERT IMAGE OF PACKAGE*

 **Blog is being updated...**